gewmas/JGame_Slogo_Team11/Design Document.md

 The back end will takes the command string from front end and update the TurtleTrace of the Turtle and the front end can update the painting according to the trace.

 SLogo will be implemented using the Model-View-Controller (MVC) architecture and therefore there are three main classes, Model, View and Controller.
-##Controller is responsible to store instances of Turtle and servers interface for View and Model.
+* Controller is responsible to store instances of Turtle and servers interface for View and Model.
 View will call function in Controller to pass command strings to Model, set activeTurtle and get multiple properties of the activeTurtle, background color.
 Model will update the TurtleTrace of the activeTurtle.
-##Model is responsible to parse the command strings, update muliple properties and TurtleTrace of Turtle.
+* Model is responsible to parse the command strings, update muliple properties and TurtleTrace of Turtle.
-##View is responsible to paint the trace of activeTurtle according to the TurtleTrace.
+* View is responsible to paint the trace of activeTurtle according to the TurtleTrace.

 #Primary Classes and Methods

 #Example code
-##Draw Turtle and Trace using TurtleTrace
+##1 Draw Turtle and Trace using TurtleTrace
 For View to get TurtleTrace to draw, calling the function in Controller:
 ```java
 public TurtleTrace getTurtleTrace( );